Q: What are conformal coatings?

 Q: What is Parylene conformal coating?

-A: Parylene is a solid state, truly conformal coating that is applied as a vapor at ambient temperature, using a vacuum deposition process.
+A: Parylene is a solid state, truly conformal coating.
+During the coating process, it is applied as a vapor at ambient temperature, using a vacuum deposition process.
 Unlike liquid types of conformal coatings, ultra-thin, clear Parylene film is unique in its ability to form at a single, continuous thickness, whether on flat or planar areas, in corners, around edges, between closely spaced components or in deep crevices.
 Learn More

 Q: What national/industry standards do conformal coatings meet?